o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/common-tasks.md

 ---
-description: ' Get familiar with the common tasks and best practices associated with &script-canvas;, including troubleshooting and debugging. '
+description: ' Get familiar with the common tasks and best practices associated with Script Canvas, including troubleshooting and debugging. '
 title: Common Tasks
 ---
 # Common Tasks {#script-canvas-common-tasks}